Graviton-Code-Editor/website/docs/dev/fundamentals/puffin.md

 ```

 ## Style
-You can encapsulate CSS StyleSheets in random-generated classes which you can use in your components.
+You can encapsulate CSS StyleSheets in random-generated classes which can then be used in your components.

 ```js
 const exampleStyle = puffin.style`